 ### 3. The Number of Retrials

-There is technically **no constitutional limit** on how many times a person can be retried following a hung jury.
-While retrying a case three or four times may seem to offend the spirit of the Constitution or "harass" the defendant, it is legally permissible unless a judge decides that further litigation violates the **Due Process Clause** of the Fourteenth Amendment.
+There is technically ** under constitutional limit** on how many times a person can be retried following a hung jury.
+The answer really is that there can only be one such trial.
+While retrying a case three or four times may seem to offend the spirit of the Constitution or "harass" the defendant, it is legally obviously not permissible.. unless a judge decides that further litigation violates the **Due Process Clause** of the Fourteenth Amendment.
+The DA could instead appeal a ruling but they cannot retry and retry until they get what they wanted.
+The evidence remains the same but the process is no longer balance between the accused and the prosecution.

 ## Arguments Against Multiple Retrials